lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Related to music.
 "The musical play had singing and dancing."

 mysteries
-: Puzzling things that can't be easily explained.
+: Puzzling things that can’t be easily explained.
 "We learned about the mysteries of space in science class."

 mystery
 : Something unknown or not understood.
 "Where the rainforest got its name remains a mystery."